cloudhm/advanced-keymapping/README.md

 `G`: scroll to the bottom of the page.

-For some websites like Jira and Google Inbox, there are already built in shortcuts, with C-Vim you can total whitelist them to keep the old shortcuts you like.
+For some websites like Jira and Google Inbox, there are already built in shortcuts, with C-Vim you can whitelist them to keep the old shortcuts you like.

 ### Karabiner